 Real-time and Batch Triggers: allow flexibility in determining how the implemented integration solutions (data flows) will be executed.
 These can be simple scheduled triggers to run certain data flows at specific times, or they can be real-time triggers that execute data flows based on certain events, such as a file being dropped in an FTP folder, or an email being received.

 Extensibility: available in this solution via custom service plug-ins.
-Any existing external programs, in any programming language, can be plugged-in as a service to the Adeptia Integration Suite and can be reused at any time within data flows.
+Any existing external programs, in any programming language, can be plugged-in as a service to the Adeptia Connect and can be reused at any time within data flows.
 This allows IT teams to leverage their existing work and move their existing interfaces into a "services-based" solution wherein everything can be centrally managed.

 Rules-based Routing: allows complex data flows with complex rules to be specified such that the routing of data, workflow tasks, and information can be affected automatically in the process flows at run-time.